hey-vijay/hey-vijay/README.md

 - 🔭 I’m currently working on ❤️Android ❤️Kotlin 🔥Firebase!
 - 🌱 Small step at a time.
-- 🏃🏽‍♂️ If you want to develop faster, plan Slowly.
+- 🏃🏽‍♂️ If you want to build/develop faster, plan Slowly.
 - ⚡ Fun fact: Every meme about Engineer is true.
 Almost!
 <details>
  <summary><b>📊 Github Stats</b></summary>